typekit/webfontloader/README.md

 # WebFont Loader

 WebFont Loader gives you added control when using linked fonts via `@font-face`.
 It provides a common interface to loading fonts regardless of the source, then adds a standard set of events you may use to control the loading experience.
-The WebFont Loader is able to load fonts from Google Fonts, Typekit, Ascender, Monotype, Fontdeck and self-hosted.
+The WebFont Loader is able to load fonts from [Google Fonts](http://www.google.com/fonts/), [Typekit](http://www.typekit.com/), [Ascender](http://www.ascenderfonts.com/webfonts/), [Fonts.com](http://www.fonts.com/), [Fontdeck](http://fontdeck.com/) and self-hosted.
 It was co-developed by [Google](http://www.google.com/) and [Typekit](http://www.typekit.com).

 ## Contents